slonigiraf/whitepaper/slonigiraf/ENG.md

 Traditional schooling typically has an efficiency about of [25%](https://link.springer.com/article/10.1007/s10643-022-01332-3), while using private tutoring the efficiency can be increased up to [75%](https://pubmed.ncbi.nlm.nih.gov/21574747/).
 However, private tutoring can be costly and requires a large number of educators.
 Peer learning, where students tutor each other, [doesn't outperform](https://pubmed.ncbi.nlm.nih.gov/23691355/) the traditional schooling because of [two main challenges](https://www.tandfonline.com/doi/full/10.1080/01443410500345172): the lack of motivation to teach among students and quality erosion due to the broken telephone effect.

-To address these issues, we propose using money to incentivize students that act as mentors and require them to use recommendation letter system to ensure the quality of such lessons.
+To address these issues, we propose using money to incentivize students that act as tutors and require them to use recommendation letter system to ensure the quality of such lessons.
 By doing so, we can motivate students to act as educators while also maintaining educational standards.
 We have implemented this approach in several schools and observed an increase of the education efficiency up to 75%, with students having an ample time for both learning and teaching within their existing secondary education programs.

 ## Proposed educational model